EcoWorld's Wildlife Rehabilitation Centre

 EcoWorld is Picton's local Wildlife Rehabilitation Centre, taking in and caring for sick and injured native wildlife.
 Our aim is to rehabilitate and release back into the wild.

-We operate as a rescue centre for the Little Blue Penguin.
-Our local Vet, Department of Conservation staff, members of the public and local organisations may bring sick, injured or weak penguins into us.
+We operate as a rescue centre for the Blue Penguin (Eudyptula minor), also known in Maori as korora.
+Our local Vet, Department of Conservation staff, members of the public and local organisations bring sick, injured or weak penguins into us.
 We care for them until they are well enough to be released back into the wild.
 We do not keep any Penguins to have on display permanently.

 Poppy the Penguin's Story